 Introduction and Motivation

-Nearly everybody can easily check (using satellite images and Google Earth software) that various buildings, including pyramids in many archaeological sites of Mesoamerica, Peru, China and other countries are often oriented along the cardinal “north-south” (in China “south-north”, nan-fang – bei-fang) direction (or east-west direction, rotated by 90°) to geographic pole, but not perfectly.
-Majority of the structures is directed to the present north geographic (astronomical) pole (pole of rotation of the Earth) with a “deflection” or “deviation” (to east or west), significant enough not to be considered inaccuracy (error) of the planning or construction of the objects.
+Nearly everybody can easily check (using satellite images and Google Earth software) that various buildings, including pyramids in many archaeological sites of Mesoamerica, Peru, China and other countries are often oriented along the cardinal “north-south” (in China “south-north”, nan-fang – bei-fang) direction (or east-west direction, rotated by 90°) to the geographic pole, but not perfectly.
+The majority of the structures is directed to the present north geographic (astronomical) pole (pole of rotation of the Earth) with a “deflection” or “deviation” (to east or west), significant enough not to be considered inaccuracy (error) of the planning or construction of the objects.

-Often in various cultures we meet astronomical (calendrical) orientation according (in direction) to sunrise or sunset at solstices or equinoxes or according to relevant azimuths for the Moon, planet Venus, bright stars or constellations.
-But it is surprising that in fact only a small portion of all such important historical objects is oriented astronomically (Pavelka et al. 2013).
+Often in various cultures we meet astronomical (calendrical) orientation, according (in direction) to sunrise or sunset at solstices or equinoxes or according to relevant azimuths for the Moon, planet Venus, bright stars or constellations.
+But it is surprising that in fact only a small portion of all such important historical objects are oriented astronomically (Pavelka et al. 2013).

 It is hard to believe that these alignments are only accidental, especially in the case of Maya or China.
 Sometimes the orientation defies the local topography: “at some sites there may have been a conscious effort to preserve a particular alignment in spite of the intervening terrain” (e.g. in Teotihuacán, Calixtlahuacan, Xochicalco), oriented astronomically (e.g., Aveni 2001).
-We can rule out: pure chance, local topography, aesthetic reasons, climate, water supply, military defense and similar reasons.
-And also we can put aside a minority of objects which are obviously oriented astronomically.
+We can rule out: pure chance, local topography, aesthetic reasons, climate, water supply, military defense, and similar reasons.
+And we can also put aside a minority of objects, which are obviously oriented astronomically.
 It is evident that there must have been very strong motivations for these societies to use and to keep such orientation.

 Fuson (1969) suggested an explanation for that strange orientation, aimed in that time to Mesoamerica.
 His hypothesis can shortly be summarized as follows: Olmécs and Maya used a compass for the orientation of their important buildings.
 The direction of the compass needle aligns along the magnetic field and defines magnetic declination at the time of the building construction or its last reconstruction.
 Due to the fact that the magnetic pole is wandering, the direction as observed from the given locality is changing with time.
 Buildings of various ages should have different space orientation (it means different ‘deviations’ from the cardinal direction).
 Their alignments are changing throughout time.
 Fuson (1969) mentioned more than 100 major ceremonial centers on Yucatán (México), Guatemala and Honduras, erected mostly between AD 200 and 1200 (his Figure 1) and found (by means of geodetic measurements) prevailing east “deflection” from the cardinal direction.